Open Bible Data Home About News OET Key

 42:3 Chap.
 38. 2.

-BBFor who can keepe his owne counsaile so secrete but it shalbe knowen?
+BshpsFor who can keepe his owne counsaile so secrete but it shalbe knowen?
 Therefore haue I spoken that I vnderstoode not, euen the thinges that are to wonderfull for me, and passe myne vnderstanding.

 (For who can keep his own counsaile so secrete but it shall be known?
-Therefore have I spoken that I understood not, even the things that are to wonderfull for me, and pass mine understanding.)
+Therefore have I spoken that I understood not, even the things that are to wonderful for me, and pass mine understanding.)

-GNVWho is hee that hideth counsell without knowledge? therefore haue I spoken that I vnderstood not, euen things too wonderfull for me, and which I knew not.
+GnvaWho is hee that hideth counsell without knowledge? therefore haue I spoken that I vnderstood not, euen things too wonderfull for me, and which I knew not.

-CBFor who can kepe his owne councell so secrete, but it shall be knowne?
+CvdlFor who can kepe his owne councell so secrete, but it shall be knowne?
 Therfore haue I spoken vnwysely, seynge these thinges are so hye, and passe myne vnderstondinge.

-WYCWho is this, that helith counsel with out kunnyng?
+WycWho is this, that helith counsel with out kunnyng?
 Therfor Y spak vnwiseli, and tho thingis that passiden ouer mesure my kunnyng.

-LUTEs ist ein unbesonnener Mann, der seinen Rat meinet zu verbergen.
+LuthEs ist ein unbesonnener Mann, der seinen Rat meinet zu verbergen.
 Darum bekenne ich, daß ich habe unweislich geredet, das mir zu hoch ist und nicht verstehe.

-CLVQuis est iste qui celat consilium absque scientia? ideo insipienter locutus sum, et quæ ultra modum excederent scientiam meam.
+ClVgQuis est iste qui celat consilium absque scientia? ideo insipienter locutus sum, et quæ ultra modum excederent scientiam meam.

 TSNTyndale Study Notes: